BLACK AMERICAN PATRIOTS | CIVIL WAR

-During the Civil War, many Black Americans, whether enslaved, escaped, or born free, valiantly fought in the war effort to end slavery.
+During the American Civil War, many Black Americans, whether enslaved, escaped, or born free, fought valiantly in the war effort to end slavery.
 Their heroic and legendary contributions helped shape the future course of American history.

 From its founding in 1828 until 1860, the anti-abolitionist Democrat Party dominated American politics.
 The Republican Party was founded in 1854 by antislavery activists.
 It swiftly established itself as the Democratic Party's primary rival.